dimitarpg13/inside_cpp_object_model/object_lessons/README.md

 member tables.
 The member function table is a sequence of slots with each slot addressing a member.
 The data member table directly holds the data.
 This is shown on the figure below.

+Member Table Object Model

 <img src="images/object_lessons_pic2.png" width="473" height="324">

+Although this model is not used in practice within C++, the concept of a member function table has been the traditional implementation supporting efficient runtime resolution of virtual functions.
+At least one implementation of the CORBA ORB has used a form of this two table model.
+The Simple Object Model also relies on this two table model.

+The C++ Object Model